razasalim/Breast-Cancer-Prediction-SelfANN/README.md

 ## How the code works:
 Please refer to the attached 'Project Description' PDF for details.

-## Dependences to Run the Code:
+## How to Run the Code:
+- After downloading the 'BreastCancerPrediction_SelfANN.ipynb' code and the 'BreastCancerData.csv' dataset, update the file path for the dataset in the code.
-There are no external dependencies required to run the code.
-It is designed to run directly on Jupyter notebooks or any other platform supporting .ipynb files, using only Python's built-in functionalities.
+- The code has no external dependencies and is designed to run directly on Jupyter notebooks or any platform that supports .ipynb files, using only Python's built-in functionalities.